aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 # Monte Carlo Simulation Scenario & Purpose:

 A Bingo Club is planning to introduce two new windfalls to attract more participants.
-Windfall gain is any type of unusually high or abundant income that is sudden and/or unexpected.The profit perspective lies in the fact that it is highly uncertain whether a person will win the game choosing to play with special tickets for windfalls that cost higher than the usual tickets.
+Windfall gain is any type of unusually high or abundant income that is sudden and/or unexpected.The profit perspective lies in the fact that it is highly uncertain whether a person will win the windfalls while the tickets for being eligible to win the windfalls cost higher than the usual tickets.

-The aim of the this simulation is to inform the decision of the club on what pay-out amount should be designated for each windfall gain.
+The aim of this simulation is to inform the decision of the club on what pay-out amount should be designated for each windfall gain so that club always earns some fair profit.

+## About The Game
+1. Types of ticket available: Normal Ticket - £ 10 , Lucky Star Ticket - £ 15 , Special Ticket - £ 25
+2. Winning Combinations:
+    a.
+Four Corners - £ 50 : All corner numbers are striked off <br />
+    b.
+Single Line - £ 40 : All numbers in any one row are striked off <br />
+    c.
+Double Line - £ 60 : All numbers any of the two rows are striked off <br />
+    d.
+Full House - £ 70 : If all the numbers are striked off <br />

+## Windfalls Being Introduced
+The windfalls are actually a variation of Full House win.

+1. Bingo Bonus
+A Lucky Star ticket has a randomly selected lucky number associated with it.
+Every lucky star ticket has it's own lucky number.
+A   player who buys this ticket and wins Full House such that the last number he striked off was the lucky number, he wins a Bingo Bonus worth £1000.

+2. Jackpot
+A Special ticket is same as a normal ticket but with higher cst prize.
+A player who buys this ticket and wins Full HOuse such that the last number he striked off is the 100th number called by the caller, he wins the Jackpot worth £10,000.

 ## Simulation's variables of uncertainty